How to Take An Effective Mental Health Day

 Because you are carrying a lot.

-Sometimes the mind gets tired before we are willing to admit it.
-Sometimes the body whispers before it screams.
-And if life has taught me anything, it is that waiting until you are completely depleted is not strength.
-It is survival mode.
+Sometimes the mind becomes overwhelmed before we are willing to admit it.
+Sometimes the body whispers before it forces you to listen.
+And if life teaches you anything, it is this:

 A real mental health day is not about escaping your life.